 South Vietnam Political Relationships Chart

 President Ford Thanks Diplomats for Historic Evacuation

 Lehmann kept and framed a copy of this personal message sent on May 5, 1975 from President Ford to Ambassador Graham Martin, thanking him and the entire embassy staff for the successful evacuation effort.
+The telegram reads:

 “Dear Graham: I want to express my deep appreciation to you and your entire staff for the successful evacuation of Americans and Vietnamese from Saigon.
 The tireless dedication of your mission and its skillful performance under the most severe pressure was vital to the accomplishment of this most difficult and delicate operation.
 Please accept as well my sincere personal compliments.
 Your courage and steadiness at this critical period enabled us to evacuate our own citizens and a very large number of endangered Vietnamese.
 I hope you will convey to your entire staff my deep gratitude and that of the American people for a job well done.
 Sincerely, Gerald R. Ford”

 Diplomat Evacuates Hundreds of Vietnamese Refugees in Cần Thơ

 While Saigon was falling, the rest of South Vietnam was also evacuating as quickly as possible.
 Approximately 100 miles away In Cần Thơ, one diplomat saved hundreds of Vietnamese refugees by devising and leading a risky evacuation.